King for a Day... Fool for a Lifetime: Background

 After releasing Angel Dust in 1992, Faith No More's next project was a collaboration with Boo-Yaa T.R.I.B.E., contributing the single "Another Body Murdered" to the soundtrack for the 1993 film Judgment Night.
-This recording would be the first the band released without guitarist Jim Martin, with bassist Billy Gould recording the guitar parts instead.
-Martin began skipping practice sessions with the band during the Angel Dust recording sessions, having grown dissatisfied with their new musical directions; he also reportedly stopped writing new music at this time.
+This would be the first professional recording the band released without guitarist Jim Martin, with bassist Billy Gould recording the guitar parts instead.
+Martin skipped practice sessions with the band during the Angel Dust recording sessions, and also reportedly stopped writing new music at this time.
+He had grown dissatisfied with their new musical direction on the album, which he often referred to as "gay disco".
+Around the time "Another Body Murdered" was released, the band had to cancel a planned run of shows in Peru, Brazil and Venezuela, as a result of the issues they were experiencing with Martin.

-Martin was fired from the band later that year due to musical differences, via a fax from keyboard player Roddy Bottum; and Mr. Bungle guitarist Trey Spruance was brought in to record their next album.
+Martin was fired from the band later in 1993 due to musical differences, via a fax from keyboard player Roddy Bottum.
+He subsequently released a solo metal album in 1997 titled Milk and Blood.
+This was in addition to performing on Flybanger's 2001 album Headtrip to Nowhere; the album was produced by Matt Wallace, who had handled all of Faith No More's albums up to Angel Dust.
+Mr. Bungle guitarist Trey Spruance was brought in to replace Martin and record for Faith No More's follow up to Angel Dust.
 However, Spruance left the band before the subsequent tour, and was replaced by the band's keyboard roadie, Dean Menta.
 Reasons given for the change differ—the band claim Spruance was unwilling to commit to a long touring schedule in support of the album, whilst Spruance claims he was never meant to be a permanent member in the first place.
 In one magazine interview, Gould labelled Spruance as a "spoilt rich kid" who did not want to tour.
 However, Spruance recalled not even having enough money to buy the magazine where Gould said this about him.
-He remembered, "This is like one of those stunning juxtapositions in life when you're standing in fucking Tower Records and this thing goes out to the whole world that you're this spoilt, privileged rich kid, and you can't even buy the fucking magazine it's written in.
+He remembered, "this is like one of those stunning juxtapositions in life when you're standing in fucking Tower Records and this thing goes out to the whole world that you're this spoilt, privileged rich kid, and you can't even buy the fucking magazine it's written in.
 That was really almost like a cosmic moment."

 Roddy Bottum claims to have been mostly absent during this period, owing to the deaths of his father and Kurt Cobain, whose wife Courtney Love was a close friend of his and one of the temporary lead singers of the band before Chuck Mosley joined.
 In addition to this, Bottum had developed a heroin addiction.
 At one point, his addiction caused a band intervention, following the filming of the video for "Another Body Murdered".
 Bottum's absence led to the album being written largely without keyboards.
-Around the recording of the album in 1994, Mike Patton also married Cristina Zuccatosta.
+Around the recording of the album in 1994, Mike Patton also married Cristina Zuccatosta, an Italian.